 Former PhD Students

 One of the greatest pleasures of my academic career has been the privilege to mentor some extremely bright young scholars interested in vocabulary studies.
 I am sure I learned more from them than they did from me, and it is pleasing to see them advancing in their own directions of lexical studies.
-Now that I am close to retirement, I am no longer taking on new PhD students.
+Now that I am retired, I am no longer taking on new PhD students.
 But below is a listing of my former apprentices who remain research-active, and below that, a photo gallery of some of the adventures our Vocabulary Research Group have had along the way.

 Here is picture from 2007 of a road trip to a conference.
 My former PhD students include Anna Siyanova (2nd from left), Phil Durrant (3rd from left), and Jie Li (6th from left).
 Anna is now at Victoria University in Wellington, and Phil is at the University of Exeter.

 Here is picture of our reception after Anna Siyanova's (4th form left) successful PhD viva.
 Other former PhD students include Ana Pellicer-Sanchez (2nd from left).
 The picture includes Marjolijn Verspoor (5th form left) from the University of Groningen in The Netherlands, who acted as external examiner.
-It also includes two of my colleagues who co-supervised Anna: Kathy Conklin (3rd from right) and Walter van Heuven (2nd from right), who both specialize in psycholinguistic approaches to language study.
+It also includes two of my former colleagues who co-supervised Anna: Kathy Conklin (3rd from right) and Walter van Heuven (2nd from right), who both specialize in psycholinguistic approaches to language study.

 Here is a picture of our 2009 Christmas party.
 Pictured are Anna Siyanova (far left), Ana Pellicer-Sanchez (3rd from left), and Ron Martinez.
 Also pictured is Phoebe Lin (2nd from left), one of Svenja Adolphs' students who attended our vocabulary group meetings